DaoCloud/DaoCloud-docs/docs/en/docs/storage/features.md

 - Hybrid Storage Access

     Hwameistor provides unified CSI standardized access to enable multiple data access types such as NFS, block storage, and local storage.
-This feature meets the needs of different scenarios.
+This feature meets the needs of different cases.

 - Dynamic Memory Management